Emergency Preparedness and Response

 When a storm has just the right conditions, it can form a tornado.
 While tornadoes are most common in Oklahoma during the spring and early summer, they can occur at any time of the year if conditions are right.

 To be prepared for a tornado, it is important for you to have multiple ways to get your weather information, in case one way becomes unavailable during the storm.
-The City of Oklahoma City offers an Accessible Hazard Alert System which you can find more information about on their website, and OEM offers the OK-WARN system to provide emergency alerts for deaf and hard-of-hearing Oklahomans.
+The City of Oklahoma City offers an Accessible Hazard Alert System which you can find more information about on their website.
 When a tornado watch is issued for your area, you should be prepared with your Emergency Kit to seek shelter quickly if a warning is announced.
 The best shelter will be in a basement or in a storm shelter designed to withstand tornado-force winds, but if you don’t have either of those available to you, get to the lowest, farthest-inside point of your house possible.
 You can find more details about tornado safety at Oklahoma City’s Prepare OKC – Tornadoes page, at OEM’s Tornado Preparedness page, and Ready.gov’s Tornadoes page.

 Stay weather-aware during and after a storm, as flash flooding can follow thunderstorms, and always report fallen power lines to your utilities company right away.